windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 let itemIDs = await s.search();
 ```

-This returns the item ids in the search as an array.
+This returns the item IDs in the search as an array.
 The next thing to do is to get the Zotero items for the array of IDs:

 ```javascript
 let items = await Zotero.Items.getAsync(itemIDs);